-In order to ensure complaints are dealt with efficiently and effectively, Bramley C of E Infant and Nursery School deals with formal complaints in the stages described below.
+In order to ensure complaints are dealt with efficiently and effectively, Bramley Infant and Nursery School deals with formal complaints in the stages described below.

-3.1 Stage 1 - Complaint heard by the Head of School / Executive Head
+3.1 Stage 1 - Complaint heard by the Headteacher

 If you feel that your concern has not been dealt with as you would like, are unhappy with the outcome of your informal meeting or feel that the issue is serious enough that it warrants it, you can make a formal complaint to the school.